CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/apps/matching-service/README.md

 ## Setup

+### Prerequisites

+Ensure you have Go installed on your machine.

+### Installation

 1. Navigate to the matching service directory:

 ```bash
 cd ./apps/matching-service
 ```

-2. Ensure that you have Go installed.
-Install the necessary dependencies:
+2. Install the necessary dependencies:

 ```bash
 go mod tidy